advancedresearch/advancedresearch.github.io/blog/2026-04-28-theorem-grading.md

 that Constructive Logic would appear to you as indistinguishable from Existential Logic, but also, this is just a perspective.

-For example, you are an all-knowing deity, that exists before time in the universe has started.
+For example, imagine you are an all-knowing deity, that exists before time in the universe has started.
 You are thinking about all that will happen, before it happens.

 This is just a perspective.